tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-1-Analysis.md

 ##
 **Insights:**

+Longest and Shortest Routes:

-From the visualisation we can see that the route with the longest average journey time is **Edinburgh Waverley to London Kings Cross** at 275.57 minutes.
+    The longest average journey time is for the route from Edinburgh Waverley to London Kings Cross, with an average duration of 275.57 minutes.

-The shortest average journey times are **Birmingham New Street to Wolverhampton** and **Reading to Didcot** - both coming in at 15 minutes.
+    The shortest average journey times are observed for the Birmingham New Street to Wolverhampton and Reading to Didcot routes, both averaging around 15 minutes.

-We can also see that for our dataset there are **65 distinct routes** involved (not including reverse journeys), and of those 65 routes there are **18 routes** which are on average running later than their advertised journey time.
-This means **27.7%** of routes are consistently underperfoming.
+On-time Performance:

+    Out of the 65 distinct routes analyzed (excluding reverse journeys), 18 routes (or 27.7%) consistently exceed their advertised journey times, highlighting underperformance in almost a third of the dataset's routes.

+Significant Delays:

-The route that has the biggest discrepancy between average and actual journey times is **Manchester Piccadilly - Leeds**, which on average arrives **65 minutes** later than advertised.
+    The route with the largest discrepancy between the actual and advertised journey times is Manchester Piccadilly to Leeds, which averages 65 minutes later than scheduled.

-Following this is **London Euston - York**, which on average arrives **36 minutes** later than advertised.
+    Other notable underperformers include:

-Following this is **Liverpool Lime Street - London Euston**, which on average arrives **29 minutes** later than advertised.
+        London Euston to York, which averages 36 minutes later than advertised.
+        Liverpool Lime Street to London Euston, arriving an average of 29 minutes late.

 ##
 **Conclusions:**

+The analysis highlights that while most routes adhere to their advertised durations, a substantial portion (nearly 28%) experience delays, with certain routes consistently running late by significant margins.
+The most notable delays are on key long-distance routes, particularly Manchester Piccadilly to Leeds, London Euston to York, and Liverpool Lime Street to London Euston, which all show large deviations from the advertised times.

+These findings could indicate operational inefficiencies or external factors affecting these routes.
+Further analysis could investigate potential causes such as infrastructure issues, scheduling conflicts, or high passenger volumes, which may contribute to these delays.
+Addressing these factors could lead to improved punctuality and customer satisfaction, particularly on routes with significant delays.

+Future steps could include a deeper investigation into seasonal patterns or the impact of external factors (e.g., weather, network congestion) on journey durations, alongside potential mitigation strategies to improve punctuality on the most affected routes.